 Too much sun can cause cataracts in later years as an adult.
 In rare cases, it can also cause cancer in the eye.

-You should use sunscreen or sun cream that:
+Use sunscreen or sun cream that:

 The SPF is how much protection there is against UVB.
-You should look for one of these symbols on the bottle to check it also protects against UVA.
+You should look for one of these symbols on the bottle to check it protects against UVA.

 Patch test it on your child's skin first.
 If your child's skin gets irritated, try sunscreen for sensitive skin or try another brand.